bernhardAxonIvy/doc/source/designer-guide/user-interface/email-notifications/index.rst

 Implementation
 --------------

-To customize a email notification you need to do the following:
+To customize an email notification you need to do the following:

 #.
-Implement a process with a predefined process start signature in an ivy
+Implement a process with a predefined process start signature in an Ivy
    project.
-See the following sub chapters for more information.
+See the following subchapters for more information.
 #. :ref:`Deploy <deployment>` the Ivy project with the customized standard
    processes in the application.
 #.
-Optional: If you have multiple projects which provides the default pages
+Optional: If you have multiple projects which provide the default pages
-   you may need to fix the provider in :ref:`ivy-yaml`.
+   you may need to fix the provider in file :ref:`ivy-yaml`.

 .. literalinclude:: standardprocess-ivy.yaml